awsugblr/awsugblr/src/pages/blog/2019-08-05-aws-community-day-bengaluru-2019-diversity-program.md

 Our next speaker in the Diversity Program was Shwetha, at Sr MTS at VMware Software India and city Director at WomenWhoCode Bangalore.
 She holds a patent on High availability from US patent attorney.
 Shwetha is a tech enthusiast as well as a motivational speaker, presented her papers in national / international conferences on technologies like IoT, Blockchain, Cloud and currently pursuing Post Graduate in Machine Learning.
 Her passion towards technology and empowering women to grow in technical ladder is amazing.

-Shwetha addressed the audience on **Exploring opportunities with communities for a successful caree**r, extended invite to be part of WomenWhoCode, Bengaluru and also introduced VMWare Thara program to the audience.
+Shwetha addressed the audience on **Exploring opportunities with communities for a successful career**, extended invite to be part of WomenWhoCode, Bengaluru and also introduced VMInclusion Taara initiative (from VMware in collaboration with women who code) to the audience.
 She had lot of take-aways on how to enable more women to become tech-savys through communities.

 <photo>